-This page summarizes what is known about the adverse impacts of land-based wind power on wildlife in North America and the status of our knowledge regarding how to avoid or minimize these impacts.
+This page summarizes publicly available information about the adverse impacts of land-based wind power on wildlife in North America and the status of our knowledge regarding how to avoid or minimize these impacts.
 To download a printable PDF of this information, click here.

 Suggested Citation for this Page: American Wind Wildlife Institute (AWWI).
 2018.
 Wind turbine interactions with wildlife and their habitats: a summary of research results and priority questions.
 Viewed [DATE] at <[HYPERLINK]>.